PeridexisErrant/LegendsExportsProcessor/README.md

 LegendsExportsProcessor
 =======================

 A simple script to compress and sort the files exported from Dwarf Fortress' Legends Mode.
 Compressing the .bmp maps to .png usually reduces file size by 95 to 99+ percent (yes, really).
 Compressing the legends.xml, which is tens to hundreds of MB, often reduces the file size by a similar margin.
-The script then moves the compressed files to region-specific folder and puts site maps and world maps in seperate subfolders.
+The script then moves the compressed files to region-specific folder and puts site maps and world maps in separate subfolders.

 To get a copy, can use the 'download as a zip' option on the right and place the whole unzipped folder in the LNP/utilities folder of the DF Starter pack or the contents in the same folder as the Dwarf Fortress executable.